The Craft of Writing Series: Nature/Online via Zoom

 serves writers and readers of all ages and at all levels of development.

 Our writers' residency program provides a peaceful retreat located on 39 acres of meadow, orchards, and woodlands, nestled between the waters of Green Bay and Lake Michigan for writers of all genres to focus on their craft.
-Poets, children's authors, essayists, novelists, songwriters, playwrights, multimedia artists have all made progress on current projects and found inspiration for new projects while in residency at Write On.
+Poets, children's authors, essayists, novelists, songwriters, playwrights, translators, multimedia artists, and more have all made progress on current projects and found inspiration for new projects while in residency at Write On.